 Upon entering “Readingville,” the focus shifts to a celebration of Dr. Seuss’s best-loved stories, as well as rhyming, alphabet, and story games with a focus on honing reading skills.

-- Wump of Gump.
-In front of a One fish, Two Fish, Red Fish, Blue Fish (1960) mural sits the Wump of Gump, a seven-humped creature belonging to Mr. Gump.
+- In front of a One fish, Two Fish, Red Fish, Blue Fish (1960) mural sits the Wump of Gump, a seven-humped creature belonging to Mr. Gump.
 Children can climb around and onto the Wump, pretending to ride behind Mr. Gump.
-Wuotes from the story surround the characters and the scenes, allowing families to read favorite portions of the story aloud as they play.
+Quotes from the story surround the characters and the scenes, allowing families to read favorite portions of the story aloud as they play.

 - Behind tall Truffula Trees from The Lorax (1971), visitors enter The Island of Sala-ma-Sond from Yertle the Turtle and Other Stories (1958).
-In this area there is a tall, sculpted stack of turtles, Mack on the bottom and King Yertle on the top.
-Next to the sculpture is an empty stone throne and fifteen soft foam turtles.
+In this area there is a tall, sculpted stack of turtles with Mack on the bottom and King Yertle on the top.
+Next to the sculpture are soft foam turtles.
 Children create their own stack, balancing the turtles higher and higher.

-- Horton’s Whoville Band.
-Visitors encounter Horton, holding the clover in his trunk, as well as the Wickersham Brothers, Vlad Vlad-i-koff, and the kangaroos.
-Next to Horton, fanciful Who instruments line the wall for children to play.
-Horton Hears a Who!
+- In Horton’s Whoville, visitors find Horton holding the clover in his trunk, as well as the Wickersham Brothers, Vlad Vlad-i-koff, and the kangaroos from Horton Hears a Who!
 (1954).
 Buttons behind Horton produce a variety of sounds.

-- In The Cat in the Hat (1957) Step into Ted Geisel’s imaginary world he created as the renowned author Dr. Seuss.
-The first character that visitors will encounter will be the three-dimensional figure of the famous character from the book The Cat in the Hat.
-The arms, legs and tail can be arranged in different poses.
-Children will also be challenged to see how high they can stack up soft sculptural books, plates and cakes.
+- In The Cat in the Hat exhibit visitors step into Ted Geisel’s imaginary world he created as the renowned author Dr. Seuss.
+The first character that visitors encounter is the three-dimensional figure of the famous character from the book The Cat in the Hat (1957).
+This interactive Cat sculpture has parts visitors can move.